 Interim Assistance Reimbursement (IAR)

-The Interim Assistance Reimbursement (IAR) program allows counties to recover General Relief and other types of cash assistance paid out to indigent individuals (including direct cash payments and payments made to vendors providing services to indigent individuals) for the purpose of purchasing essential items while they await decisions on their applications for Supplementary Security Income (SSI) and/or Cash Aid Program for Immigrants (CAPI).
+The Interim Assistance Reimbursement (IAR) program allows counties to recover General Relief and other types of cash assistance paid out to individuals (including direct cash payments and payments made to vendors providing services to individuals) for the purpose of purchasing essential items while they await decisions on their applications for Supplemental Security Income (SSI) and/or Cash Program for Immigrants (CAPI).

 Essential items include food, clothing, shelter, personal hygiene/grooming items, transportation to obtain basic needs and emergency medical needs that are not reimbursable under another federal program.

-A COUNTY MAY BE ELIGIBLE TO RECOVER CASH AID VIA THE IAR PROGRAM IF:
+A COUNTY MAY BE ELIGIBLE TO RECOVER INTERIM ASSISTANCE FROM THE IAR PROGRAM IF ALL THE FOLLOWING OCCUR:

-• It has a current IAR contract with CDSS;
+• There is a current IAR contract with CDSS;

 • A claimant’s application for SSI or CAPI was approved;

-• Cash aid was provided by the county to the SSI or CAPI applicant (either directly or through a vendor) while awaiting a decision on the application;
+• Interim assistance was provided by the county to the SSI or CAPI applicant (either directly or through a vendor) while awaiting a decision on the application;

-• The cash aid provided did not include any federal funds;
+• The assistance provided did not include any federal funds;

 GUIDING AUTHORITY